CtrlK

 Conciseness

 Extremely verbose and padded with content Claude already knows.
-Explains basic concepts like the scientific method, rubber duck debugging, 'read error messages,' and 'take breaks.'
+Explains basic concepts like 'the scientific method,' 'rubber duck debugging,' and 'read error messages.'
 The debugging mindset section, common mistakes, and best practices are all generic advice that wastes tokens.
-Much of the content is markdown-within-markdown (checklists rendered as code blocks) adding unnecessary overhead.
+Much of the content is markdown-within-markdown checklists that restate obvious debugging wisdom rather than providing novel, actionable guidance.

 1 / 3